Apochilles/Luke-Dawson-T2A1-Workbook/README.md

 ## Q4: Provide an overview and description of a standard source control process (100-200 words)

+Source control is how developers maintain, share and archive their source code.

+A developer will have a working copy of a project on their local machine and a repository usually hosted in the cloud.
+Source control allows the developer to keep a record of changes made during the course of development.
+It allows many people to work on the same code without effecting each others changes and allows a developer to access their code from different computers.

+A developers working copy is a playground for them to experiment with code to their hearts content.
+When you want to share or document your code you commit your changes to a repository.
+Sometimes a repo can contain edits that we want to apply to our working copy, this process is called updating.

+There are two types of history on a repository.
+Linear history is a sequential list of changes but there is also sometimes a branching history.
+A branching history will contain split versions that will merge again at a later commit.

+Good source control pratice is to commit code with a singular purpose and with a descriptive commit messages.
+It is also important to share your changes regularly and make sure you're updating to others changes as well.

 ## Q5: Provide an overview and description of a standard software testing process (100-200 words)